ffleming/cellular_automata/README.md

 # CellularAutomata

 This is yet another cellular automata implementation.
-First Conway's, and then we'll see where it goes.
+Public API is liable to break until 0.2.0.

 ## Installation